Coronavirus: Updates and FAQs

 - Wash your hands with soap and water often – do this for at least 20 seconds.

-- Always wash your hands when you get home or into work.
+- Always wash your hands when you get home or into work or university.

 - Use hand sanitiser gel if soap and water are not available.